 - Clear future progress: Your next 1 on 1 on the calendar marks a clear time when you'll talk about this again.
 You can ensure progress is made by checking in about it again next meeting.

 1 on 1s can cover a variety of different topics, and feedback is one of the best ways to make good use of them.
-They’re the perfect balance between giving more feedback, and making that feedback effective.
+They're the perfect balance between giving more feedback, and making that feedback effective.
 To get the most out of them, check our one on one meeting template.

 What if I have feedback for a peer?